josesuarez-accenture/openathon-angular/lab-05/README.md

   ```

 Save all the changes.
-Te application should allow you to delete events now.
+The application should allow you to delete events now.

 ## Login and Signup

-Now, we're going to introduce an important angular functionality : *router guards*.
-Before we nee to finish the two last menu options  (login and profile).
-The first is an important and usually complex process witch include the signup process.
+Now, we're going to introduce an important angular functionality: *router guards*.
+Before we need to finish the two last menu options  (login and profile).
+The first is an important and usually complex process which include the signup process.
 We will make it in order to better explain the *route guards* functionality as this is one of the main functionalities where the "route guards" are applied.

 To do it easier we won't implement the real login/signup process instead we are going to create a simple collection in our db.json where we will save our users locally.